miromannino/Justified-Gallery/README.md

 ## Release History

-### 3.4 (alpha)
+### 3.4

 * Performance improvements
-	* In presence of width and height attributes in thumbnails, and with the option 'waitThumbnailsLoad', the layout is immediately built, and the thumbnails will appear on after they are loaded.
+	* In presence of width and height attributes in thumbnails, and with the option 'waitThumbnailsLoad', the layout is immediately built, and the thumbnails will appear randomly while they are loaded.
 	* Other code refactorings to be more performant
 * With nojustify, if there is only a row, it doesn't justify anything.
 The previous behaviour seems too like a bug than a feature.
 * Infinite scroll example with plain javascript to be more understandable.
 * Fixes some bugs with infinite scroll

 ### 3.3